ammaramin17/ConsoleShooterGame/README.md

 Press 'escape' to exit

-To finish this game, your score must reach 200
+To finish this game, your score must reach 200 (or the value you choose)

 **WARNING: If you quit the game improperly, your High Score will not be saved**